cheery/textended-edit/README.md

 There's an IRC channel #essence in irc.freenode.net, for those who like to discuss about visual programming/structured editing.

 ## Screenshots

+The screenshots are old, but current version has similar functionality.

 Here's a screenshot from `samples/clearscreen.t+`, first with default layouting...